Kureev/react-native-navbar/README.md

 ### Component props
 - `title` (String) - Title of the navbar
 - `titleColor` (String) - Color of the navbar title (hex/rgb(a))
-- `backgroundStyle` (Object) - Style that would be applied to navbar background component.
+- `backgroundStyle` (Object) - Style that would be applied to navbar background component (Status Bar + Navbar).
 Navbar container is wrapped by background container to allow customize those layers separately.
 In case you need to make this view transparent or change background color - this option for you
+- `statusBarStyle` (Object) - Style that would be applied to the Status Bar.
 - `style` (Object) - Style that would be applied to navbar container.
 That property is only about real container that wraps buttons and title
 - `buttonsColor` (String) - Color of the buttons
 - `onPrev` (Function (navigator, route)) - Callback on left navbar button click